lukeed/taskr/docs/README.md

 Display available tasks.
 Use `--list=simple` to get a clean print of the tasks.

-> Useful when writing shell completions.
+> Useful to write shell completions.

 #### `-v  --version`